No. 4 seed Virginia arrives late and leaves early from NCAA tournament

 The decisive stretch began with two minutes to play in the second half when Ben Roderick scored five consecutive points to grow the lead to 56-49 for the Bobcats, who earned an automatic berth in the NCAA tournament by winning the Mid-American Conference tournament title as a No. 5 seed.

-Jason Preston, the MAC tournament most valuable player, made two free throws to give Ohio a 58-51 lead with 43 second left before the Cavaliers (18-7) moved within one possession multiple times, the last 60-58 with seven seconds to play.
+Jason Preston, the MAC tournament MVP, made two free throws to give Ohio a 58-51 lead with 43 seconds left before the Cavaliers (18-7) moved within one possession multiple times, the last at 60-58 with seven seconds to play.

-On the Bobcats inbounds pass Virginia’s Sam Hauser fouled Lunden McDay, who made both foul shots to seal the upset, sending Ohio (17-7) to the second round to face No. 5 seed Creighton in the West Region.
+On the Bobcats’ ensuing inbounds pass Virginia’s Sam Hauser fouled Lunden McDay, who made both foul shots to seal the upset and send Ohio (17-7) to the second round to face No. 5 seed Creighton on Monday in the West Region.

-Hauser led Virginia with 15 points, but his 4-for-16 shooting performance highlighted the Cavaliers’ overall offensive futility.
-Virginia shot 35 percent overall, including just 25.8 percent from three-point range, got outrebounded, 38-30, and allowed 26 points in the paint.
+Hauser led Virginia with 15 points, but his 4-for-16 shooting performance highlighted the Cavaliers’ offensive struggles.
+Virginia shot 35 percent, including just 8 for 31 (25.8 percent) from three-point range; got outrebounded 38-29; and allowed 26 points in the paint.

 Ben Vander Plas scored a game-high 17 points for Ohio, which also got 15 from Roderick and 11 from Preston.

+“Everything was different,” said Hauser, a transfer from Marquette.
+“It wasn’t a normal college basketball year, but overall I was just happy to be able to play and to play a pretty good number of our games, and obviously this last week has been hectic, but we were happy to have a chance to play in the tournament.”

-The Cavaliers trailed for the first time, 42-40, since the opening seconds of the game when Vander Plas made the first of two straight three-pointers with 7:44 left in the second half.
-His next three-pointer came 45 seconds later, and Cavaliers Coach Tony Bennett immediately called timeout.
+The Cavaliers trailed for the first time since the opening seconds, at 42-40, when Vander Plas made the first of two straight three-pointers with 7:44 left in the second half.
+His next three-pointer came 45 seconds later, and Bennett immediately called timeout.

-Vander Plas made another jumper to cap a 16-2 barrage, but Virginia brought the margin back to one possession, 49-47, with 2:59 to play with Reece Beekman’s consecutive layups and Trey Murphy III’s three-pointer from the right wing after Dwight Wilson missed a dunk.
+Vander Plas made another jumper to cap a 16-2 barrage, but Virginia brought the margin back to one possession, at 49-47, with 2:59 to play with Reece Beekman’s consecutive layups and Trey Murphy III’s three-pointer from the right wing after Dwight Wilson missed a dunk.

-Six consecutive points for Virginia stretched its lead to 38-31 with 14:36 left in the second half and led to a timeout from Ohio Coach Jeff Boals.
-The run began with Hauser’s turnaround jumper, and Casey Morsell made a difficult driving layup around multiple defenders.

-Hauser collected a defensive rebound on the Bobcats’ ensuing possession and delivered an outlet pass to Clark, who had sprinted alone toward the Cavaliers goal, gathered the ball and scored on an uncontested layup to equal Virginia’s largest lead to that point.

-Absent from the push was Virginia center Jay Huff, who went to the bench with 16:55 to play after being assessed his third personal foul.
-Several minutes later Murphy, another starter, picked up a third personal foul, leading Bennett to sub out the Rice transfer and reinsert Huff.
+Ohio overcame 10 turnovers and 30.4 percent shooting on three-pointers to win its fourth game in a row in its first NCAA tournament since 2012.

+“I thought we played a pretty solid defensive game up until the last couple minutes when we had a couple big breakdowns and they got a couple of layups at the rim,” Hauser said.
+“Other than that, I thought we played hard on defense.
+They made some tough shots, and they made crucial plays at the right time.”

-Simply making it to tip-off proved an arduous journey for the Cavaliers, who last played March 11 in the ACC tournament quarterfinals, beating Syracuse, 72-69, on a buzzer-beating three-pointer from Beekman at Greensboro Coliseum.
+Simply making it to tip-off proved an arduous journey for the Cavaliers, who last played March 11 in the ACC tournament quarterfinals, beating Syracuse, 72-69, on a buzzer-beating three-pointer from Beekman at Greensboro (N.C.)
+Coliseum.

-The next day a Virginia player tested positive, prompting the ACC’s regular season champion to withdraw before Friday night’s semifinals.
+The next day, a Virginia player tested positive for the coronavirus, prompting the ACC’s regular season champion to withdraw before the semifinals.
 The next step involved consulting with NCAA officials to determine whether playing in the NCAA tournament would be viable.

 The Cavaliers learned they would be able to do so with no positive tests for seven consecutive days, so players remained in quarantine in Charlottesville through last weekend and most of this past week.
 The only communication between them and Bennett during that time was electronic.